Private Undergraduate College

 Single-person exam system dependency

-The institution can now run exams independently of any individual staff member
+Exams now run independently of any single staff member

-The principal reported a marked reduction in reactive communications: fewer daily phone calls from parents, students, and faculty seeking information that the system now surfaces proactively.
-Office staff, no longer occupied with manual reconciliation and data transfer, have shifted their capacity toward exception handling and direct student interaction.
-The institution's management has since scoped a placement tracking module and alumni portal as the next phase of the platform.
+The principal reported fewer daily phone calls from parents, students, and faculty — information that used to require a call was in the system before anyone had to ask.
+Office staff, freed from manual reconciliation and data transfer, shifted to exception handling and direct student interaction.
+Management has since scoped a placement tracking module and alumni portal as the next phase.

 Principal, Private Undergraduate College